transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 **Option 4: Half-existence all the way down**
 - This suggests half-existence must exist at each level in the causal chain leading to consciousness
 - Not just at quantum levels, but at every fundamental level itself
-- The half-existent topology must persist throughout the entire causal pathway
+- The half-existent liminal topology must persist throughout the entire causal pathway
 - *This position transcends both the "All is Empty" and "All is One" extremes, accommodating both form and formlessness in a dynamic equilibrium*

 ### The Mathematical Necessity of ɔ Permeating Upwards